zachmakeen/520-project-makeen-sreng_flores/README.md

 From this improvement, a much better rendering of the `<Marker>` tags within the map can be concluded.

-## Reverse Coordinates In the Server Side
+## Reverse Coordinates in the Server Side

 The coordinates format in Mongo Db is defined with the `Longitude` before the `Latitude`.
 However, when using Leaflet, it is necessary to have the `Latitude` before the `Longitude` when creating a point in the map.
 In order to improve efficiency of the application, the server side reverses the coordinates for the client side in the response of the fetch.
 Since it can assumed that a server will most likely have a "better" processing power than the user browsing the app, it will be able to reverse the coordinates much faster than the user.